SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 |--------------|---------|---------|
 | Property     | `activeIcon` | Removed |

 - The `activeIcon` property is no longer present as dropped by specs.
-The active icon used to be displayed while the SplitButton is pressed - behaviour that is not recommended from UX point of view.
+The active icon used to be displayed while the SplitButton is pressed.
+This is a behavior that is not recommended from a UX point of view.

 If you previosuly used `activeIcon`:
 ```html